benedekrozemberczki/awesome-decision-tree-papers/README.md

   - [[Paper]]( )
   - [[Code]]( )

-- **A Comparison of Stacking with Meta Decision Trees to Bagging%2C Boosting%2C and Stacking with other Methods (ICDM 2001)**
+- **A Comparison of Stacking with Meta Decision Trees to Bagging, Boosting, and Stacking with other Methods (ICDM 2001)**
   - Bernard Zenko, Ljupco Todorovski, Saso Dzeroski
   - [[Paper]]( )
   - [[Code]]( )